ewallace/protocols/RNA_Isolation_Protocol.md

     ribosomal RNA (25S/18S), also a blur at ~80nt for tRNA, and good gels show the 5S and 5.8S rRNAs at ~150nt.
-    Perform a 2X serial dilution of the sample for more precise quantification, or run on Agilent Bioanalyzer RNA.
+    Perform a 2X serial dilution of the sample for more precise quantification, or run on Agilent Bioanalyzer RNA Nano chip.

 [^1]: To find out how much sample is lost in the first centrifugation,
     resuspend pellet in 500 ul of RNA lysis buffer, and